My design filosophy:

 "Your work is not just beautiful but it is also unlike anything I have ever seen"

 -Michael Boodro, chief editor of ELLE Decor magazine.

 In July 2014 Gaspar was selected from hundreds of applicants by Ellen Degeneres to be part of the first season of HGTV's Ellen's Design Challenge.
 The show aired from January, to march 2015 with Gaspar remaining until the semifinal as one of the strongest contestants.

-These days, Gaspar has been working on his line of indoor and outdoor furniture pieces as well as ceramics.
-With all of these new projects in the works, he is dedicated to bringing to his clients and the public an on-growing collection of pieces that represent his artistic view on furniture and his development as a designer.
+These days, Gaspar has been focusing on free lance product and furniture pieces.
+With all of these new projects in the works, he is dedicated to bringing to his clients and the public an on-growing collection that represent his artistic view on design and his development as an artist.

 For pricing, design queries and general information, please contact me at: